 - Preheat oven to 340ºF/170ºC.
 Butter a 9 inch (23 cm) springform cake pan and line the base and sides.
 Sieve the flour and set aside.

 - Using an electric mixer and the whisk attachments, beat the eggs with the sugar at maximum speed for about 15 minutes until frothy and and thick.
+In the last minute or two add the vanilla extract and lemon zest (if using).

 - Once the eggs have been whipped, stop the electric mixer.
 Mix in the sieved flour a little at a time using a large metal spoon or rubber spatula.
 Take care to slowly incorporate it with gentle movements from the bottom up.